freshbreathmint/miracle/README.md

 4. **Open the Miracle Workspace**:
    When prompted, open the `miracle.code-workspace` file to load the newly created workspace configuration.

-For a more detailed guide on setting up your application, please visit the [Application Setup Guide](doc/Application%20Setup.md).

 ## Credits & Contribution

 Developed by Mints